Session Victim

 Session Victim are a house music duo formed in 2007 in Lüneburg, Germany by Hauke Freer and Matthias Reiling.
-Known for their vinyl-only DJ sets and hardware-based live shows, they have released four studio albums: The Haunted House Of House (2012), See You When You Get There (2014) and Listen To Your Heart (2017) on Delusions of Grandeur, and Needledrop (2020) on Night Time Stories.
+Known for their vinyl-only DJ sets and hardware-based live shows, they have released five studio albums: The Haunted House Of House (2012), See You When You Get There (2014) and Listen To Your Heart (2017) on Delusions of Grandeur, and Needledrop (2020) and low key, low pressure (2023) on Night Time Stories.

 History

 Hauke Freer and Matthias Reiling grew and met in Lüneburg, Germany, where they organized parties and club nights with non-commercial music, as there was no one else who was organizing such parties at the time.
 They hung out at a local record store where they listened to all the new records that were coming in.
 Eventually, they started to DJ together in 1997.
 In 2001, they left their hometown, with Freer moving to Berlin, and Reiling moving to Hamburg.
 Reiling became involved in Hamburg's hardcore metal scene as a member of Two Tribes, while Freer became involved in label management, setting up his labels Retreat and Quarion.

 In 2007, the duo reconnected under the name Session Victim and released their debut EP, No Friends, on the following year.
 In 2012, they signed with Jimpster's record label Delusions of Grandeur, under which they released three studio albums: The Haunted House Of House (2012), See You When You Get There (2014) and Listen To Your Heart (2017).
 In 2020, they signed with Night Time Stories and released their fourth studio album, Needledrop.
 The album includes vocals from Beth Hirsch.